kyma-project/kyma/components/function-controller/design/glossary_proposal.md

 - ${component_name}-webhook

-Deployment with both of those components:
+Deployment with both controller and webhook:

 - ${component_name}

-I decided to go with the pure component name as it contains two responsibilities and from a technical perspective it's very similar to the component.
+> **NOTE:** I decided to go with the pure component name as it contains both the controller and webhook responsibilities and from the technical perspective it's very similar to the component itself.
 It might be confusing, and I am open to other proposals.

 ### Kubebuilder component naming convention